Tetrapodophis: Description

 Tetrapodophis possesses small yet well-developed fore- and hindlimbs like a lizard and a long body similar to a snake, around 19.5 cm in length.
 Nevertheless, it shares many characteristics with modern snakes, including an elongate body, short tail, broad belly scales, a skull with a short snout and long braincase, curved jaws, and sharp hooked teeth.
-BMMS BK 2-2 contains bones of another animal in its gut, indicating that Tetrapodophis was carnivorous like most snakes.
-Other features such as short neural spines suggest that Tetrapodophis was adapted to burrowing, lending support to the hypothesis that snakes evolved in terrestrial environments (another hypothesis posits that they evolved in aquatic environments).
+The sole known specimen, BMMS BK 2-2, contains bones of another animal in its gut, indicating that Tetrapodophis was carnivorous like most snakes.
+Other features such as short neural spines suggest that Tetrapodophis was adapted to burrowing, lending support to the hypothesis that snakes evolved in terrestrial environments, though these features are also present in aquatic animals.
 The high number of vertebrae (upwards of 150) in Tetrapodophis and snakes is not seen in other burrowing reptiles with elongate bodies and reduced or absent limbs, meaning that it is most likely not an adaptation for a serpentine form of movement.

 Discovery and controversy

-The type species, Tetrapodophis amplectus, was named in 2015 on the basis of a complete skeleton (BMMS BK 2-2) preserved on a limestone slab in the Bürgermeister Müller Museum in Solnhofen, Germany, which was labeled as "unknown fossil" until its importance was recognized by paleontologist David Martill when he visited Germany in 2012, and housed in a private collection in a private in a museum in Solnhofen.
-The fossil had been in the hands of the private collector for "several decades" prior to the publication.
-While no locality information was provided for the specimen, based on characteristics of the rock it is thought to come from the Early Cretaceous Crato Formation of Northeast Brazil.
-Brazil's laws do not allow the removal of fossils from its territory since 1942, nor that studies on them be conducted without the participation of at least one Brazilian scientist.
+The type species, Tetrapodophis amplectus, was named in 2015 on the basis of a complete skeleton (the holotype; BMMS BK 2-2) preserved on a limestone slab and accessioned in the Bürgermeister Müller Museum of Solnhofen, Germany, which was labeled as "unknown fossil" until its importance was recognized by paleontologist David Martill when he visited Germany in 2012, when it was housed in a private collection in a private Solnhofen museum.
+The fossil had been in the hands of this private collector for "several decades" prior to the publication.
+While no locality information was provided for the specimen, the characteristics of the rocky matrix is similar to those from the Early Cretaceous Crato Formation of Northeast Brazil.
+Brazilian laws do not allow the removal of fossils from its territory since 1942, nor that studies on them be conducted without the participation of at least one Brazilian scientist.
 Due to a lack of information regarding the provenance of the fossil, it was possible that the fossil had been illegally exported from Brazil.
 This caused controversy among Brazilian paleontologists, and sparked a legal investigation by the Brazilian government.
-According to lead author Martill, fossils from the Crato Formation are widely illegally collected and exported from Brazil due to corruption in the country, and are found in fossil shops and museums all over the world, and that if current regulations were followed many fossils would simply be destroyed rather than collected.
+According to lead author Martill, fossils from the Crato Formation are widely illegally collected and exported from Brazil due to corruption in the country, and are found in fossil shops and museums all over the world; if current regulations were followed many fossils would simply be destroyed rather than collected.